kirikvi/sp2-kirikvi/README.md

 # Semester Project 2!
 ![Image](https://github.com/kirikvi/sp2-kirikvi/assets/71313020/ae29eb05-b361-4a33-ad3c-3e36331c1964)

-A school project.
-A skin care online store.
+A school project creating a skin care fictional online store.

 ## Description
 I designed and built this e-commerce skin care site.
 I designed the logo, shot and found images myself and on unsplash.com, and edited the images in Adobe Photoshop to make it look like a authentic skin care line.
+I used Strapi API to fetch the content/products to the site.
+The site also has an admin functionality to create, update or delete products.

 ## Built With
 - Strapi